 - Fusion is defined as:

-Small nuclides combine together to make larger nuclei, releasing energy
+Small nuclides that combine together to make larger nuclei, releasing energy

 - Low mass nuclei (such as hydrogen and helium) can undergo fusion and release energy